Tunnels & Trolls: Reception

 In the August 1992 edition of Dragon (Issue 184), Rick Swan liked several aspects of the 5th edition: "What the combat system lacks in realism, it makes up for in simplicity and speed" and "Players... will find the magic system to be exceptionally clever."
 Swan criticized the imprecision of the rules, calling them "a hairsplitter's delight", as well as the simplicity of the monster ratings, which meant "there’s no meaningful distinction between fighting a giant slug and a drunken swordsman."
 But he concluded that the simplicity of the rules was its own virtue, especially for new players.
 "The Tunnels & Trolls game is by no means the most sophisticated alternative to the D&D game — the AD&D game, the Avalon Hill Game Company's Runequest game, and even the new Lord of the Rings game are all better designs — but it’s certainly the easiest to learn.
 A beginner should be able to master it in an afternoon, and a veteran will probably nail it in under an hour."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan called this "One of the earliest and most enduring fantasy RPGs."
+Swan thought that "With its streamlined systems, T&T is the perfect choice for players who react to charts and tables like vampires react to crosses."
+Swan admitted that "Combat is painfully abstract" and noted that there were apparently no limits to how much a character's attributes can increase.
+Despite these problems, Swan gave the game a solid rating of 3 out of 4.

 In a 1996 reader poll undertaken by Arcane magazine to determine the 50 most popular roleplaying games of all time, Tunnels and Trolls was ranked 32nd.
 Paul Pettengale, the magazine's editor, called T&T "pretty crude", noting its early release, and said "It's probably here for nostalgic reasons."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "By embracing simplicity, Tunnels & Trolls is the first major divergence [from D&D] in RPG design, one that would eventually turn into a sturdy branch of the RPG family tree, full of stripped down, minimalist fruit ...
+At a glance, Tunnels & Trolls and Thousand Year Old Vampire (2019) have very little in common, but deep down, there is an unbroken line of descent."